rosiepiee/-/README.md

 I'm usually in the Sonic area or chilling near the bakery with my boyfriend!
 (I LOVE HIM SO MUCH!!!)
 I'm in a lot of fandoms so if you wanna know, check out my strawpages made by my amazing bf!! ❤️

+Dni list is basic, just don't be a weird ahhole. this includes pedos, racists, trans/homophobic people, proshippers, and so on.
+Idgaf about what you like unless it's BAD...
+(Why did I get dissed on for liking Bluey?
+"Dni if bluey fan.."
+WHAT DID I DO??)

+I love Sonic, Danganronpa, MLP, Mortal Kombat, TWDG, Parappa, and more.
+(Listed in strawpages!)

 Online- HIII!!!

 Busy- Using chilling and I don't wanna be bothered (Unless your my bf, sis, or friends!)